jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 **The Permian Basin takeover:**

 US shale comes from eight geological basins across Texas, North Dakota, Wyoming, and surrounding states.
-The mix has shifted dramatically:
+The mix has shifted dramatically over 25 years:

 | Year | Permian share of all US shale |
 |---|---|